 A number derived from a set of data that will be transmitted.
 By recalculating the CRC at the remote end and comparing it to the value originally transmitted, the receiving node can detect some types of transmission errors.
-[Source: MALAMUD]
+See also: checksum.